-The testing process can vary from software tester work company to company or even from one project to another.
+The testing process can vary from this company to company or even from one project to another.
 Today we have various software development models like the V model, Prototyping model or an altogether different methodology like the Agile approach of software development.
-With the change in development model, the testing approach to be followed also varies.
-A tester working in a V model will have well-defined processes while the tester working in agile methodology is expected to test in ever-changing conditions.
+With the change in the development model, the testing approach to be followed also varies.
+Working in a V model will have well-defined processes while this working in agile methodology is expected to test in ever-changing conditions.

-The job is not yet smooth with having acceptable domain knowledge and understanding of the testing process, the next challenge that comes with the life of software tester work is learning various tools.
+The job is not yet smooth with having acceptable domain knowledge and understanding of the testing process, the next challenge that comes with the life of is learning various tools.

-With various defect logging software tester qualities & tools, some open source and some licensed, it is always an advantage to have knowledge of more than one tool.
-It helps testers to easily transition projects or teams following different tools.
-With adequate knowledge of the domain, process and tools there is more to the life of software tester work which makes his/her work days challenging and exciting.
+With various defect logging software it qualities & tools, some open source and some licensed, it is always an advantage to have knowledge of more than one tool.
+It helps it to easily transition projects or teams following different tools.
+With adequate knowledge of the domain, process and tools there is more to the life of Software Tester work which makes his/her workdays challenging and exciting.
 Collaboration within teams is one of the important factors in the success of any project and for effective collaboration, communication plays a very important role.

-Communication plays a very important role for a software tester qualities as from the initial phases of software development, testing team members are involved (as a best practice) in the discussion of requirements, questioning business analysts in case of any queries or gaps in the requirement.
-A tester with effective communication skills can communicate the risks effectively, can communicate effectively with the development team and can communicate effectively the test results and testing reports.
+Communication plays a very important role for software it qualities as from the initial phases of software development, testing team members are involved (as a best practice) in the discussion of requirements, questioning business analysts in case of any queries or gaps in the requirement.
+A tster with effective communication skills can communicate the risks effectively, can communicate effectively with the development team and can communicate effectively the test results and testing reports.

 As the name suggests, test planning is the phase where preparation for the testing is done.
-Preparation for a tester will involve various types of activities that a tester does in order to test the application effectively.
+Preparation for a tster will involve various types of activities that a tster does in order to the application effectively.
 This will help in validating the application and uncovering the defects in the application effectively.
-In order to start off the test planning, a tester goes through the requirements to understand the expectations.
+In order to start off the planning, a teste goes through the requirements to understand the expectations.